Key Rules Interpretations and Changes

 - A brief rundown of the Crafting System may be found here: https://www.facebook.com/riversidelarp/posts/1906109762968224.

 - To take a Derangement on non-Malkavian characters at character creation requires ST approval.
 This rule also applies to Malkavian characters’ optional additional Derangement.

 - Any character may purchase the three Physical Disciplines (Celerity, Fortitude, and Potence) without a teacher for out of clan costs.

-- If a Discipline is attempted on you and fails, you’re aware of the attempt, but not necessarily the source.
-You, and anyone else who observed the challenge, can attempt a Static Mental Challenge against a difficulty of the user’s Mental Traits (using Awareness to retest) to identify the source and, if not already known, the Discipline used and the target.
+- If a Discipline is used targeting you, you’re aware of the attempt, but not necessarily the source or of the effect.
+You, and anyone else who observed the challenge, can spend an Awareness Ability and attempt a Static Mental Challenge against a difficulty of the user’s Mental Traits (using Occult to retest) to identify the source and, if not already known, the Discipline used and the target.

 - If a Discipline requires physical contact to use and you willingly submit to that contact before the use of the Discipline, you relent to any challenge normally required to establish that contact.